 - Buy more natural type products but check the labels to make sure the claims are not bs

 - Drink beverages and foods with no sweeter like La Croix or Bubbly sparkling water instead of soda.
-Yeah you could drink diet soda too but aspartame has its own bad issues and so does sacharin.
+Yeah you could drink diet soda too but aspartame has its own bad issues and so does sacharin and so do Stevia/Sucralose.
 If you need caffeine drink coffee or tea.
 Hot coffee, iced coffee, hot tea, iced tea, sparkling caffeinated waters etc.

 Examples of products found to contain mercury?
 Basically any product where HFC is a major ingredient.
 Here is where one study found them.

 Hershey’s Chocolate Syrup

 Kraft Original Barbecue Sauce

 Market Pantry Grape Jelly